OmerHakanKilic/CV-Projects/README.md

 - .apk file is runnable in android or emulators
 - This is a game
 - 3 different control schemes implemented and changable through settings

-## A Fighter Jet Game
-- This project is runnable in Linux, Mac and Windows
--